 Whether you have decided to change your name in order to match your new spouse's and kids' names or because you like the new name better, there are still some situations in which you may be required to continue using your maiden name.
 A name change is final in certain situations—if you get your name changed on your passport, for example, you will not typically need to explain what your maiden name is—but it may still come up in other situations.

-Note: If you do intend to change your name, our online name change forms can help you to complete the process.
+If you do intend to legally change your name while continuing to use your maiden name for other purposes, our online name change forms can help you to complete the process.

 There are a few specific situations in which you may continue to use your maiden name.
 Here are some of them: